 Plus, the goal here isn't to deceive anyone into thinking that you have a degree you don't actually have.
 The goal is to include any education you have received—which, in my opinion, is important to show.

-You should absolutely include this information on your resume.
-Especially if the position requires whatever degree or certification you're pursuing.
+You should absolutely include information about pursuing a degree on your resume—especially if the position requires whatever degree or certification you're pursuing.
 There are two great ways to handle including this information on your resume: